saralilyb/jspsi-go-example/README.md

 	cd jspsi-go-example
 	psiturk

+If you want to edit the CoffeeScript experiment and have it installed, run this in the directory with `experiment.litcoffee` to automatically recompile the script into javascript every time you save.

+	coffee -c -w experiment.litcoffee

 All of this is available under an MIT license.
 If you like this and want more examples in CoffeScript, consider [leaving a tip through PayPal](https://www.paypal.me/jtth) or [through Cash](https://cash.me/$jtth).